tilt-dev/tilt.build/docs/tests_in_tilt.md

     <figcaption>In this example, tests "foo" and "beep" are in auto mode--they will execute automatically when any of their `deps` are changed.</figcaption>
 </figure>

-You can also set default AUTO values for your tests via the Tiltfile, using [the `trigger_mode` parameter](https://docs.tilt.dev/manual_update_control.html).
+You can also control this behavior via the Tiltfile, using [the `trigger_mode` parameter](https://docs.tilt.dev/manual_update_control.html).

 ### Programmatically Registering Tests
-Part of what's great about Starlark (the dialect of Python that Tiltfiles are written in) is that it's a _programming language_, so you can use it for complex stuff.
-In particular, you can use it to programmatically register your tests to Tilt in whichever way works best for you.
-Here are some examples:
+Part of what's great about Starlark (the dialect of Python that Tiltfiles are written in) is that it's a _programming language_, which makes Tiltfiles extremely flexible.
+Here are some examples of different ways you can register your tests to Tilt.

 #### Your entire unit test suite
 If your whole unit test suite runs relatively quickly/has caching (like Go tests), you can just run the whole thing when relevant files change: